MilovdZee/LEDCircleClock/README.md

 - "Snake"; The snake eats all the red dots, and has a 50 percent chance of dropping a purple turd after each bite.
 - "Maze"; There are two maze designs, which can appear randomly 0..3 x 90 degrees rotated, or also randomly flipped over the vertical axis.
 This does make it look like there is more variation.
-- "DigiClock"; Disclaimer - Not all 7-segment digits look as good, as you can see of the 7 in "17:16" time.
+- "DigiClock"; Disclaimer - Not all 7-segment digits look as good, as you can see from the 7 in "17:16" time.
   But there is no easy way to draw 7-segment digits using led circles ;-) But most digits are readable.
 - "Tic Tac Toe"; it always plays two games in a row.
 One with an orange playing field, and one with a green playing field.
 The orange one just does random moves, without any intelligence.
 The green one has some